 This next group of books may be my favorite.
 These volumes cover topics related to Financial Independence — that magical point where you no longer have to work.
 This is the final stage of money management.
 For many people, this means retirement.
 But it doesn't have to be that way.
 These books offer solid advice for how to create a future that matches your dreams.

-The Incredible Secret Money Machine by Don Lancaster — This hard-to-find volume from 1978 looks like a get-rich-quick book.
+The Incredible Secret Money Machine is a hard-to-find volume from 1978 that looks like a get-rich-quick book.
 It's not.
 It's all about starting and running small businesses, especially craft businesses.
 To Lancaster, a “money machine” is any venture that generates “nickels”.
 Nickels are small streams of revenue from individual customers.
 If your goal is simply to earn a comfortable income for yourself by doing something you love, then this book can help you explore the idea of business ownership.
 One of my Dad's favorites, and one of my favorites, too.
 [My review.]

 The Psychology of Money